Are you a food lover visiting Atlanta? In this post, I share 10 Atlanta culinary experiences you won’t want to miss.

 Visit Local Breweries

 I also visited Arches Brewing, Atlanta’s only Southside brewery.
 Specializing in lagers, Arches brews an American amber Southside Lager and Mexican Empire, a Vienna lager.
 However, Arches also produces many American and European-inspired styles.
 Inside the taproom, you’ll find several lagers, a Hefeweizen, a hazy IPA, a Belgian pale, seasonal beers, and specialty brews.

 At Arches Brewing, the brewers are seriously dedicated to sourcing the best water possible for their beer.
 They even use water chemistry to model a beer’s water profile after the city or region where the style originated.
 For example, I highly recommend the Queen’s Weiss.
 It’s a traditional Hefeweizen, so the brewers designed a Bavarian water profile for it.
 As I expected, I tasted banana and clove, but the pink bubble gum aftertaste was an interesting surprise.

-In addition to sampling a flight of local beer at Hop City and visiting a local brewery, you can also experience the local beer scene on a brewery tour.
+In addition to sampling a flight of local beer at Hop City and visiting a local brewery, you can also experience the local beer scene on a VIP brewery tour of Atlanta’s top three breweries.
 Plus, you can find even more ideas to experience Atlanta’s craft beer!

 Plan Your Visit To Atlanta-Area Breweries & Brewpubs